-Superoxide dismutase activity - SOD activity was performed according to McCord and Fridovich (32) with the following modifications.
-The reaction mixture consisted of 50 mM Hepes/KOH (pH 7.8) buffer, 0.5 mM EDTA, 4 mM xanthine, 0.5 mM nitroblue tetrazolium and 0.01 units of xanthine oxidase.
+Superoxide Dismutase Activity-SOD activity was performed according to McCord and Fridovich (32) with the following modifications.
+The reaction mixture consisted of 50 mM Hepes/KOH (pH 7.8) buffer, 0.5 mM EDTA, 4 mM xanthine, 0.5 mM nitroblue tetrazolium, and 0.01 unit of xanthine oxidase.
 A concentration curve was produced for each sample to calculate SOD activity.
-One unit of SOD activity was defined as the amount of extract that inhibited the rate of nitroblue tetrazolium reduction by 50 %.
+One unit of SOD activity was defined as the amount of extract that inhibited the rate of nitroblue tetrazolium reduction by 50%.
 The assays were carried out on purified stromal proteins.

-Cloning of HMA1 - A reverse transcription was performed on $poly(A)^+$ mRNA extracted from leaves of Arabidopsis thaliana (Ws ecotype).
-The open reading frame of HMA1 was amplified by PCR using the primers 5'HMA1: CCATGGAACCTGCAACTCTTACTCGTTC and 3'HMA1: CCCCCTAATGTGCAGAGCTTAAAC TGTTGC, subcloned in the pCR®-XL-TOPO vector (InvitrogenTM) and sequenced.
-This plasmid was modified to insert the NotI restriction site, allowing the subsequent cloning of the full length cDNA in the pYES2 yeast expression vector (InvitrogenTM).
-Two truncated versions of HMA1, HMA1∆60 and HMA1 $\Delta$ 89, deleted respectively from the first 60 and 89 amino acids were cloned in the pYES2-TOPO vector using respectively as forward primers HMA1A60for: CCGGAATTCC GGATGCTACGT GCTGTCGAAGATCACCATC and HMA1Δ89for: GGGATGGGATGCTGTTCTGTGGAATTGAAA GCGG.
-Both reactions were conducted using the reverse primer HMA1rev: AAGGAAAAAAGCGG CCGCAAAAGGAAAACTAATGTGCAGAGCTT AAACTGTTG.
-Directed mutagenesis was performed on the pYES2-HMA1A60 plasmid using the Quickchange® kit (Stratagene), allowing the expression in yeast of D453A, S410C and H769E substituted versions of HMA1 $\Delta$ 60 or HMA1 $\Delta$ 89.
+Cloning of HMA1-A reverse transcription was performed on $poly(A)^+$ mRNA extracted from leaves of A. thaliana (Ws ecotype).
+The open reading frame of HMA1 was amplified by PCR using the primers 5'HMA1: CCATGGAACCTGCAACTCTTACTCGTTC and 3'H-MA1: CCCCCTAATGTGCAGAGCTTAAACTGTTGC, subcloned in the pCR®-XL-TOPO vector (Invitrogen) and sequenced.
+This plasmid was modified to insert the NotI restriction site, allowing the subsequent cloning of the full-length cDNA in the pYES2 yeast expression vector (Invitrogen).
+Two truncated versions of HMA1, HMA1 Δ 60 and HMA1 Δ 89, deleted, respectively, from the first 60 and 89 amino acids, were cloned in the pYES2-TOPO vector using, respectively, as forward primers HMA1A60for: CCGGAATTCCCGGATGCTACGTGCTGTC-GAAGATCACCATC and HMA1∆89for: GGGATGGGATGCTGTT-CTGTGGAATTGAAAGCGG.
+Both reactions were conducted using the reverse primer HMA1rev: AAGGAAAAAAGCGGCCGCAAAA-GGAAAACTAATGTGCAGAGCTTAAACTGTTG.
+Directed mutagenesis was performed on the pYES2-HMA1 Δ 60 plasmid using the QuikChange® kit (Stratagene), allowing the expression in yeast of D453A, S410C, and H769E substituted versions of HMA1 Δ 60 or HMA1Δ89.

-Yeast expression, metal tolerance and accumulation - BY4741 wild-type Saccharomyces cerevisiae strain (EUROSCARF acc. no. Y00000) was transformed with the different plasmids and grown on synthetic medium as described in Gravot et al. (25), except that the precultures were performed with glucose 2% as carbon source to repress the protein expression.
-Drop-test experiments were performed using CuSO4, ZnSO4, NiCl2 and CoSO4 at various concentrations and growth was controlled from 2 to 5 days depending on the metal and the concentration.
-Liquid medium experiments were performed starting from a preculture with 2% [w/w] glucose, diluted in 30 ml to DO = 1 and then cultivated with 2% [w/w] galactose + 1% [w/w] raffinose for 24 h.
+Yeast Expression, Metal Tolerance, and Accumulation-BY4741 wild-type Saccharomyces cerevisiae strain (EUROSCARF acc. no. Y00000) was transformed with the different plasmids and grown on synthetic medium as described in Gravot et al. (25), except that the precultures were performed with glucose 2% (w/w) as carbon source to repress the protein expression.
+Drop-test experiments were performed using $CuSO_4$, $ZnSO_4$, $NiCl_2$, and $CoSO_4$ at various concentrations, and growth was controlled from 2 to 5 days depending on the metal and the concentration.
+Liquid medium experiments were performed starting from a preculture with 2% (w/w) glucose, diluted in 30 ml to OD = 1 and then cultivated with 2% (w/w) galactose plus 1% (w/w) raffinose for 24 h.
 Cells were then washed twice with 10 mM EDTA and twice with water.
-Yeast pellets were then dried at 50°C, mineralized and the metal content was analyzed using inductively coupled plasma-atomic emission spectrometer ICP-AES (Vista MPX, Varian).
+Yeast pellets were then dried at 50 °C and mineralized, and the metal content was analyzed using inductively coupled plasma-atomic emission spectrometer ICP-AES (Vista MPX, Varian).

-In vivo spectroscopic estimation of plastocyanin (PC)/photosystem I (PSI) ratios -Estimation of the PC pool in WT and mutant chloroplasts was performed in vivo using an home built spectrophotometer, as previously described (33).
-Leaves were illuminated by a far red source at 720 nm in order to oxidize completely the PSI donors' pool.
-Alternatively, experiments were performed in the presence of the PSII inhibitor 3-(3',4'-dichlorophenyl)-1,1-dimethylurea (DCMU).
-Absorption changes were detected by discrete flashes provided by a light-emitting-diode (LED) source that delivers 10 $\mu$ s square pulses.
+In Vivo Spectroscopic Estimation of Plastocyanin (PC)/PSI Ratios-Estimation of the PC pool in WT and mutant chloroplasts was performed in vivo using an home built spectrophotometer, as previously described (33).
+Leaves were illuminated by a far red source at 720 nm to oxidize completely the pool of the PSI donors.
+Alternatively, experiments were performed in the presence of the PSII inhibitor 3-(3',4'-dichlorophenyl)-1,1-dimethylurea.
+Absorption changes were detected by discrete flashes provided by a light-emitting-diode source that delivers 10- μ s square pulses.
 Light was filtered with appropriate filters, to select P700 and PC redox changes.
-Absorption changes associated to P700 redox changes were computed as $\Delta$ I/I 705 nm- $\Delta$ I/I 870 nm/2.
-DI/I PC was computed as $\Delta$ I/I 870 nm + $\Delta$ I/I 705nm/10.
+Absorption changes associated to P700 redox changes were computed as Δ I/I 705 nm - Δ I/I 870 nm/2.
+DI/I PC was computed as Δ I/I 870 nm + Δ I/I 705 nm/10.